JonasToth/CppCoreGuidelinesTooling/functions.md

 - Flag throwing swap, move, destructors, and default constructors.

 **partial enforcement**
-**clang-tidy: misc-noexcept-move-constructor, there is frontend diagnostic on noexcept dtors**
+**clang-tidy: performance-noexcept-move-constructor, there is frontend diagnostic on noexcept dtors**
 TODO alias into CppCoreGuidelines
 TODO throwing `swap` and default constructors are not enforced